JonasTillges/SwiftyStoreKitHelper/README.md

 2. StoreKit
 3. iOS 5 or later

-##### Add the IAPHelper folder to your project.
+### Add the "SwiftyStoreKitHelper" folder to your project.

+### Important!

-You can install SwiftyStoreKit as a CocoaPod. https://github.com/bizz84/SwiftyStoreKit
+Install SwiftyStoreKit as a CocoaPod. https://github.com/bizz84/SwiftyStoreKit

 ```
 pod 'SwiftyStoreKit'